 Study selection:

 The titles, abstracts and full-texts were evaluated by two independent reviewers (YJ and MW).
 Studies that did not meet the eligibility criteria were excluded.
-Attempts to retrieve missing full-texts was made through consultation with medical librarians.
+Attempt to retrieve missing full-texts was made through consultation with medical librarians.

 Data extraction: